A desire is your first step to change, a decision the second and a determination the surety of your success.

 There is great demand for skilled mechanical engineers in different segments of the industry.
 Their expertise is required in traditional manufacturing industries such as automobiles, aviation, shipping, aerospace, power plants and machinery manufacturing.
 In recent times, the services of expert mechanical engineers have even been sought in fields such as nanotechnology, biomedical engineering, energy conservation and environmental engineering.

-There is also great requirement for mechanical engineer consultants who have management skills along with technical proficiency.
+There is also great requirement for mechanical engineering consultants who have management skills along with technical proficiency.
 The primary role of such professionals is to manage both technology and people and firms that provide engineering consultancy require them.

 Various engineering colleges and polytechnics across the country are doing their best to meet the burgeoning demand of skilled mechanical engineering professionals.